 "If the Klingenstock chair lift had been open, we would have walked the whole ridge trail."
 (If + had + past participle, would have + past participle)

 Instead, I use what I call half a conditional:

 "we would have walked the entire ridge trail but the chair lift at the other end was closed".

-'would have + past participle' to show the hypothetical action combined with the past simple (was) rather than past perfect.
-I also chose to use 'but' rather than 'if'.
+I used 'would have + past participle' to show the hypothetical result and combined this with a 'but + past simple' instead of 'if + past perfect'.
 Both sentences express the same idea, perhaps the version I used is easier to form.
 What do you think?

 Do you want to know more about the English language?
 If so, follow Kreis 6 English on Instagram, read more of our posts on the website or book a trial lesson.